Sudo Slider

 var destroyed = sudoSlider.getValue('autoAnimation');

-If you have any question, bug repport or spelling correction (English isn't my first language, so please correct me).
+If you have a question, bug report or spelling correction (English isn't my first language, so please correct me).
+Then please leave a comment or file an issue

 • All options and what they do